 Water is complicated and involves the coordination of several state agencies as well as local water suppliers.
 Drought policy decisions are most appropriate and effective if made at the local level because they can be customized to meet the needs of each area.
-The Governor’s executive order provides guidance for communities and systems statewide.
-It is then the responsibility of each community and system to implement policies based upon those recommendations.

 Q. What does this emergency mean to Utah citizens?

 A. Everyone’s help is needed to stretch our limited water resources.
 As one of the driest states in the nation, we always need to be conscious of water use.
 In a drought, it’s even more important to reduce your use – especially with landscape watering where 60% of residential water is used.
 Small changes add up, so consider ways you can save water that work for you.
 Water-saving tips and money-saving rebates at SlowTheFlow.org